functionaljustin/duct/README.md

 # Goals

-* Simple readable code.
+* Simple (as possible) code.
+* Code and tests written for humans, not compilers.
-* Watch videos of the development at [Functional Justin](https://www.youtube.com/c/FunctionalJustin)
+* Documented development on YouTube: [Functional Justin](https://www.youtube.com/c/FunctionalJustin) and my [blog](http://justinhj.github.io/).
-* Straightforward and readable sample code with realistic problems and their solutions.
-* Scala 3 first.
-No backwards compatibility.
+* Scala 3 first; no backwards compatibility.
-* Compromise performance and applicability over simplicity.

-# What you don't get in the tin
+* Nice documentation.

+# Non-goals

-* No IO type (yet)
+* No IO type (yet, a simple Loom based IO may be on the way).
-* Stack safety
+* Stack safety.
+* Performance.
+* Adoption.

 # Documentation

-There is none yet apart from the related blogs and videos linked throughout the code.
+Coming soon (probably).

+# Warning

+I don't have a lot of free time.

 [^1]: Before Scala 3 was known as such it was known as [Dotty](https://dotty.epfl.ch/).

-(C)2021-2022 Justin Heyes-Jones and DUCT contributors.
+&#169; 2021-2022 Justin Heyes-Jones and DUCT contributors.
 All Rights Reserved.